-Course Code and Number: AIS 299 Number of Credits: 3 Course credit policy (105) Course Full Title: Professional Practices I Course Short Title: Professional Practices I Faculty: Faculty of Social Sciences Department (or program if no department): Arts and Integrated Studies Calendar Description: Students identify skills gained from a liberal arts education that equip them to self-manage their lives, work, civic, and global participation while exploring equity, diversity, and inclusion (EDI) in the workplace.
+Course Code and Number: AIS 299 Number of Credits: 3 Course credit policy (105) Course Full Title: Professional Practices I Course Short Title: Professional Practices I Faculty: Faculty of Social Sciences Department (or program if no department): Arts and Integrated Studies Calendar Description: · Students identify skills gained from a liberal arts education that equip them to self-manage their lives, work, civic, and global participation while exploring equity, diversity, and inclusion (EDI) in the workplace.
 They produce a personal action plan that connects their university learning to their post-university goals (e.g., career, service, graduate school).
 Note: Students with credit for ARTS 101, ARTS 201, ARTS 299, AIS 398, or PORT 398 cannot take this course for further credit.
-Note: It is recommended that this be completed within 60 cr edits of admis sion to th e Bachelor of Arts.
-Prerequisites (or NONE): 9 univer 9 university-level credits.
-Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite Courses (Cannot be taken for additional credit.)
-Course Details Former course code/number: ARTS 299 Special Topics course: No Cross-listed with: (If yes, the course will be offered under different letter designations representing different topics.)
-Directed Study course: No Equivalent course(s): ARTS 101, ARTS 201 Note: Cannot take AIS 299 after AIS 398 or PORT 398 (If offered in the previous five years, antirequisite course(s) will be included in the calendar description as a note that students with credit for the antirequisite course(s) cannot take this course for further credit.) , Grading System: Letter Grades Delivery Mode: May be offered in multiple delivery modes Expected frequency: Every semester Typical Structure of Instructional Hours Maximum enrolment (for information only): 36 Lecture/seminar 15 Tutorials/workshops 20 Prior Learning Assessment and Recognition (PLAR) PLAR cannot be awarded for this course because: Supervised labroratory hours (design lab) 10 us of the course is educat g at the time the student is Total ho urs 45 Transfe er Credit (See bctransfe rquide.ca.)
-Labs to be scheduled independent of lecture hours: 7 No □Yes Transfer credit already exists: No Labs to be serieduled independent of recture flours.
-4 140 Submit outline for (re)articulation: Yes (If yes, fill in transfer credit form .)
-Department approval: Date of meeting: January 19, 2023 Faculty Council approval Date of meeting: February 10, 2023 Undergraduate Education Committee (UEC) approval Date of meeting: October 27, 2023
+Note: It is recommended that this be completed within 60 credits of admission to the Bachelor of Arts.
+Prerequisites (or NONE): 9 university-level credits.
+Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite Courses (Cannot be taken for additional cr edit.)
+Course Details Former course code/number: ARTS 299 Special Topics course: No s, the course will be offere nations representing diffe Equivalent course(s): ARTS 101.
+ARTS 201 , , Note: Cannot take AIS 299 after AIS 398 or PORT 398 d Study course: No (If offered in the previous five years, antirequisite course(s) will be included in the calendar description as a note that students with credit for the antirequisite course(s) cannot take this course for further credit.)
+Grading System: Letter Grades Delivery Mode: May be offered in multiple delivery modes ed frequency: Every seme Typical Structure of Instructional Hours 1 12 Maximu im enrolment (for informat tion only): 36 Lecture/seminar 15 Prior L earning Assessment and d Recognition (PLAR) Tutorials/workshops 20 annot be awarded for this Supervised labroratory hours (design lab) 10 plannin us of the course is educat g at the time the student is s at UFV.
+Total hours s 45 Transfe er Credit (See bctransfer • , Labs to be scheduled independent of lecture hours:  No 🗌 Yes Transfer credit already exists: No Submit outline for (re)articulation: Yes (If yes, fill in transfer credit form.)
+Demontment en menerel: (· Department approval: Date of meeting: January 2024 Faculty Council approval Date of meeting: January 12, 2024 Undergraduate Education Committee (UEC) approval Date of meeting: January 26, 2024